mui/material-ui/docs/data/joy/customization/theme-tokens/theme-tokens.md

 {{"demo": "CustomVariantStyle.js"}}

 :::warning
-**Keep in mind:** changing styles for the solid variant means that every component solid variant will have them.
+Changing styles for the solid variant means that every component solid variant will have them.
 To customize how a specific component look like, use the [themed components](/joy-ui/customization/themed-components/) approach instead.
 :::